What Is an LLC Operating Agreement (with Free Templates)?

 For over 15 years, Sarah Ruddle has been a noteworthy leader in the business and nonprofit world.

-Suppose you’re starting a business and forming a limited liability company (LLC) in Montana.
-In that case, you’re not required to have an operating agreement, but it’s a good idea to have one in your records.
+If you’re starting a business and forming an LLC, most states do not require an operating agreement, but it’s best to have one in your records.

-An operating agreement is significant if your LLC has more than one owner, or member, as it establishes ownership shares, profit and loss distributions, and member roles and responsibilities.
+An operating agreement is particularly important if your LLC has more than one owner, or member, as it establishes ownership percentages, profit and loss distribution, and member roles and responsibilities.

 Why You Need an Operating Agreement